Turtle

 September 8th, 2011

-There was a lot of attention garnered to Papaya Toys when they first emerged.
+Papaya Toys garnered a lot of attention when they first emerged.
 Folks loved the whimsical designs, body-safe silicone and bright colors.
 I was not immune to this and lusted over the toys for some time.
 After the initial wave of toys went out to reviewers, the presses halted as the folks went back to work to tweak their toys a bit.
 I was impressed with a company who was actually listening to people like myself and was finally able to try out a Papaya Toy, the Turtle, recently.
 I want to say thank you to Pam and everyone at Papaya Toys for being so awesome for providing the product.

 My first impression of Turtle, in its white and pink box, was positive.
 The packaging was pretty and the bright green turtle sat atop a black satin back.
 My package included a business card and the box itself had an introduction to the company and a separate manual for the toys (which all use the same controls).
 I didn’t take the time to read the instructions and I wish I had.